cerner/terra-framework/packages/terra-infinite-list/docs/ProgressiveLoadingList.md

     ));
   }
 ```
 Finally we'll declare our infinite list looping.
 Providing the InfiniteList with an `initialLoadingIndicator` and `progressiveLoadingIndicator`.
-The infinite list doesn't have no visual styling, so loading indicators are customizable.
+The infinite list does not have visual styling, so loading indicators are customizable.
 Followed up with setting the `onRequestItems` to our requestData method.
 ```jsx
   render() {
     return (